kaannarslan/algorithm-analysis-hw/README.txt

 	- MinHeap.java: Implements a minimum priority queue for Prim's algorithm.
 	- MSTNode.java: Represents a node in the multiway tree.
 	- MultiwayTree.java: Stores the MST structure and provides operations such as evert and insert edge.

+Note:
+    This project was developed as an assignment of the Algorithm Analysis course (code 331) at TOBB University of Economics and Technology during the Spring semester of 2024–2025.
+    It received a grade of 100/100.